-It's after publish when your story becomes contagious.
+It's after publish that your story becomes contagious.
 You build a bigger audience when your story is shared by profiles and pages with large followings.
 And the good news is that every topic of content already has a big fan base in the land of distributed platforms.

 6. There's a Big Human Factor to Distribution

 Writers are intensely curious and obsess over data just like anyone else.
 This is why the lines between writers and social media managers must completely blur.
-Writers should know how to cater their work across platforms, and should be given the tools to manage and tweak a distribution strategy that works.
+Writers should know how to cater their work across platforms and should be given the tools to manage and tweak a distribution strategy that works.

-It's the writer-turned-social expert who knows their content in and out, and can use an editorial eye to reach out and discover new relationships across platforms.
+It's the writer-turned-social expert who knows their content in and out and can use an editorial eye to reach out and discover new relationships across platforms.
 RebelMouse products have ways to maximize every piece of content in the social ecosystem.

 7. Media Companies Aren't Tech Companies Anymore

 Brands are already beginning to transform, and should all become media companies.
 If you are hiring a huge team to launch a new website, you are doing it wrong.
 The nature of the website has changed dramatically and decreased in value since 2012.
 In 2016, democratize and publish in sync with the constant rhythms of the platforms and be everywhere first.

 More good news: Becoming a media company can happen not only more quickly, but also at a fraction of the cost.
 RebelMouse builds and grows new media properties that give your content creators the tools they need to create contagious moments and sustain them on the daily.